Afshin-A/Obsidian/CS/System Design/Using Idempotency Key in API Requests.md

 For example,
 - *HTTP GET is idempotent* because a read request returns the same data each time without having any other effect.
 - *HTTP PUT is idempotent* because the same PUT request (used for updating a resource on a server) just updates the same resource.
 - *POST is **not** idempotent*.
 A POST request (used for sending data to the server and/or creating a resource) can potentially cause different effects—at least, not without some logic to prevent duplicate requests.
 Back to the payment example, how do we make sure that a request is not a duplicate so we don't charge the customer multiple times?
-Similarly, what if the customer really did mean to buy the same thing twice?
+Furthermore, what if the customer really did mean to buy the same thing twice?

 We need a clear way to distinguish from requests.
 This is referred to as **idempotency key**, and it can really be anything, as long as it's unique for each request.
 A *request id* immediately comes to mind.
 The key is typically consisted of three parts as a measure to ensure it is globally unique across all server URLs and other users:
 - `user-id`